galliume/freeTils/README.md

 ## This tool is already able to do :
 - auto detect stb on network
 - deploy qml app on stb (revolution & delta)
+- launch qml app on your computer without any stb
 - show logs

 ## This tool will be able to :
-- launch app with qmlscene
+- control app with virtual remote on keyboard
 - filter logs
-- control app with virtual remote on keyboard
 - maybe hot reload

 ## STB already supported :